-- 1 First provisional premium installment due. - 1 Construction code mappings and proposed methodology for reporting mixed-occupancy single structures should be submitted to Paragon no later than August 1st. - 1 If a company is placed under regulatory supervision or control has been transferred to a state regulator or court appointed receiver or rehabilitator, the full annual provisional premium is due.
+- Annual rule adoption process for the next Contract Year begins. - 1 First provisional premium installment due. - 1 Construction code mappings, proposed methodology for reporting mixed-occupancy single structures, and proposed methodology for reporting of collateral protection policies, if applicable, should be submitted to Paragon no later than August 1st.